Who Is the David of Prophecy?

-Question: Hosea refers to "David" shall be the king of Israel again -- in a future context.
+Question: Hosea refers to "David" who shall be the king of Israel again—in a future context.
 To whom is this referring?

 There are many problems with this view.
 Jesus Christ is never actually called “David” in the Bible.
-He is called the Son of David, the Seed of David and the Root and Offspring of David, but never just “David.”
-Furthermore in Hosea 3:5 and several other Old Testament passages (Ezek.
-34:23-24; Ezek.
-37:21-25 ) the Lord is clearly distinguished from this individual called “David.”
+He is called the Son of David, the Seed of David, and the Root and Offspring of David, but never just “David.”
+Furthermore in Hosea 3:5 and several other Old Testament passages (Ezekiel 34:23-24; 37:21-25 ) the Lord is clearly distinguished from this individual called “David.”
 In other words, in these passages there is reference to “the LORD” and also to this individual named “David.”
-If “David” is a reference to Christ this distinction would not be made since Jesus Christ is Lord.
+If “David” is a reference to Christ, this distinction would not be made since Jesus Christ is Lord.

 Another view is that “David” is a reference to King David of the Old Testament who is resurrected in the Millennium and who rules as co-regent with Christ.
 The Bible suggests that there will be several rulers in the Millennium who rule under the Lordship of the Messiah.
 Since Jesus Christ will be “King of Kings, and Lord of Lords” (Revelation 19:16), He will be in authority over all those who rule in the Kingdom Age.
 Moreover, Isaiah 32:1 says, “Behold, a king [meaning Jesus Christ] shall reign in righteousness, and princes shall rule in judgment.”
 The Messiah will rule with princes under Him.
 Supportive of this is Matthew 19:28 where the Lord Jesus Christ says, “ye which have followed me, in the regeneration when the Son of man shall sit in the throne of his glory, ye also shall sit upon twelve thrones, judging the twelve tribes of Israel.”